Flag of Missouri: Design and symbolism

 The flag is a tricolor consisting of three horizontal stripes of red, white, and blue which resembles the flag of the Netherlands.
 These represent valor, purity, vigilance, and justice.
 The colors also reflect the state's historic status as part of French Louisiana.
 In the center white stripe is the seal of Missouri, circled by a blue band containing 24 stars, symbolizing Missouri's admission as the 24th U.S. state.

 It is one of two U.S. state flags to feature a bear, the other being the flag of California.
 It is also one of nine U.S. state flags to feature an eagle, alongside those of Illinois, Iowa, Michigan, New York, North Dakota, Oregon, Pennsylvania, and Wyoming.

 In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, U.S. territorial and Canadian provincial flags.
 The Missouri flag ranked in the bottom 25, 48th out of the 72.

+History

+Pre-Official flags (before 1913)

+State flag described by Major-General Sterling Price, designed by Robert Wells (arms only).

+On June 5, 1861, at the outset of the Civil War, General Orders No. 8, issued by Major-General Sterling Price, directed that each regiment of the Missouri State Guard adopt "the state flag."
+The order describe the state flag as made of blue merino fabric, measuring six by five feet, with the Missouri coat of arms in gold gilt on each side.
+These flags were to be mounted on nine-foot pikes.

+In addition, mounted companies were to carry guidons, smaller flags of white merino, measuring three by two and a half feet, with the letters "M.S.G." in gilt.

+Missouri did not have a state flag before this order was issued.
+The flag adopted by the regiments of the Missouri State Guard is not regarded as an official state flag.

+A state flag was flown from the Missouri building at the Jamestown Exposition of 1907.